-I hope that doesn’t bring a whole new audience to my blog.
-I’m not “doing” Joe, to be clear.
+I hope that doesn’t make a bunch of new people want to read my blog.
+To be clear, I’m not “doing” Joe.

 But for real, I’m doing something wrong at Trader Joes.

 I don’t know what I’m supposed to buy there.

 I do have a few favorites (keep reading to find out what they are), but when I walk into a Trader Joes, it feels like the first time I’ve left the bunker in 15 years.

 Do you ever feel like you don’t belong at Trader Joes, or is that just me?
 Like, they must know that I’m not a “regular” or that I don’t know how to cook quinoa or use organic laundry detergent.